pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 logic to assign one of the model-specific methods, such as :py:meth:`~pvlib.modelchain.ModelChain.sapm` or :py:meth:`~pvlib.modelchain.ModelChain.sandia_inverter`, to the universal method names ``ModelChain.dc_model`` and ``ModelChain.ac_model``, respectively.
 A few examples are shown below.
-Inferrence methods generally work by inspecting the parameters for all required parameters for a corresponding method.
+Inference methods generally work by inspecting the parameters for all required parameters for a corresponding method.